Is health insurance worth it in the UK?

 As with anything, there are some disadvantages to private health insurance and private healthcare.

-Only cover For acute conditions
+Only cover for acute conditions

 Private health insurance only covers the cost of private treatment for conditions classed as acute, meaning those that will respond to treatment.
 Chronic, incurable diseases aren't included.
 Private healthcare works alongside NHS services and won't fully replace everything.
 The NHS is still the best place to go if you suffer from a chronic condition, such as diabetes or asthma.